 Dental emergencies can happen unexpectedly to healthy teeth.
-Whether it’s the result of an accident or biting on something hard, teeth can be cracked, broken, or dislodged leaving you with no option but to see an oral surgeon.
+Whether it’s the result of an accident or biting on something hard, teeth can be cracked, broken, or dislodged leaving you with no option but to see an emergency dentist.
 When left untreated, dental emergencies can lead to serious complications.

 Types of dental emergencies

 Your family dental health is an essential part of good overall health.
 Dental emergencies can be very painful and can make you or the affected member of your family uncomfortable or even prevent them from doing simple daily activities.

 Below are some of the most common dental emergencies.

 · Abscessed Teeth

 An abscessed tooth is a painful infection at the root of the tooth.
 It’s caused by bacteria and can cause tooth decay.
 When left untreated, it can result in severe pain or even eventual loss of teeth.